In a hurry? Want to save this post?

 3. There were Hundreds of Eyewitnesses

-What doesn’t get discussed in the Bible is that it wasn’t like the disciples were the only people who saw Jesus resurrected and alive.
+What doesn’t get discussed that much is it wasn’t like the disciples were the only people who saw Jesus resurrected and alive.
 According to early Christian apologists, hundreds of eyewitnesses were cited for seeing Jesus!
 When pressured by the authorities, even these eyewitnesses refused to renounce what they saw.
 Many witnesses ultimately endured torture, suffering, and excruciating forms of death, such as being burned alive.
 It seems pretty shocking that all of these people would agree to go along with the same lie, only to be faced with persecution.
 With so many conspirators, you would think someone would have confessed, if anything just to stop their suffering.

 4. 1st Generation Martyrdom

 There are so many stories of people, right up to the moment of their death, insisting they had seen Jesus alive and well.
 I think my favorite (but also terribly sad) story is regarding Stephen from Acts 7:54-59 who said, “Look, I see the heavens opened and the Son of Man standing in the place of honor at God’s right hand” right before being stoned to death.

 However, if the fact that people died proclaiming that Jesus rose from the dead is not compelling enough…honestly, I can see your point.
 I mean, a LOT of people have died over the years for the sake of what they believed in.
 While their passion is moving, I do not believe that just because someone died for their beliefs (no matter how noble it may be) that it is necessarily is an argument for validity.